microdevops-com/payment-hook/README.md

 └── fina-response.yaml      # Parsed response data
 ```

+Timestamps in those files should be in your configured timezone (e.g., Europe/Zagreb), as Fina requires Croatian local time for fiscal receipts.

 **Folder naming includes:**
 - UTC timestamp for chronological ordering
 - Event ID for traceability to Stripe event